Skier and loop-the-loop with friction: Particle on loop-the-loop track

 The solution \reff{eq.soln.Ntheta.loop} must therefore be supplemented by the two inequalities $N(\theta) \ge 0$ and $N(\theta) \ge mg\cos\theta$.
-(Please note that, unlike in the skier problem, both of these inequalities point in the {\em same}\/ direction.)
+(Please note that, unlike in the skier problem, both of these inequalities point in the {\em same}\/ direction; this radically changes the nature of the qualitative analysis.)
 The block comes instantaneously to rest when $N(\theta) = mg\cos\theta$, or falls off the track when $N(\theta) = 0$, whichever happens first; if neither happens for $\theta < 2\pi$, then the block completes one full cycle of the loop-the-loop.
-Please note that the inequality $N(\theta) \ge mg\cos\theta$ is the more stringent one in the lower half of the loop-the-loop (that is, $-\pi/2 \le \theta \le \pi/2$ modulo $2\pi$), while the inequality $N(\theta) \ge 0$ is the more stringent one in the upper half of the loop-the-loop (that is, $\pi/2 \le \theta \le 3\pi/2$ modulo $2\pi$).
+Now, the inequality $N(\theta) \ge mg\cos\theta$ is the more stringent one in the lower half of the loop-the-loop (that is, $-\pi/2 \le \theta \le \pi/2$ modulo $2\pi$), while the inequality $N(\theta) \ge 0$ is the more stringent one in the upper half of the loop-the-loop (that is, $\pi/2 \le \theta \le 3\pi/2$ modulo $2\pi$).
 Therefore, the block can come instantaneously to rest only in the lower half of the loop-the-loop, and it can fall off the track only in the upper half of the loop-the-loop.